 - 1. All meetings, except those meetings or portions of meetings pertaining to personnel matters or consultant selection, are open to the general public. - 2.
 Advance notice of meetings and agendas shall be sent by regular mail or electronic mail seven (7) days in advance of regular meetings and at least twenty four (24) hours prior to special meetings to any interested members of the public and news media as requested. - 3.
-Notices of decision-making meetings are advertised in a newspaper of general circulation. - 4.
-The receipt and the disposition of formal communications from the Citizens Advisory Committee shall be noted at the Executive Policy Committee meetings and reflected in the Executive Policy Committee meeting minutes. - 5.
+Notices of decision-making meetings are advertised in a newspaper of general circulation, posted on the website and notice sent by electronic mail at least twenty four (24) hours prior to special meetings. - 4.
+The receipt and the disposition of formal communications from the Citizens Advisory Committee and the Technical Coordinating Committee shall be noted at the Executive Policy Committee meetings and reflected in the Executive Policy Committee meeting minutes. - 5.
 All members of the Rapid City Area Metropolitan Planning Organization Executive Policy Committee are included on the Rapid City Area Metropolitan Planning Organization mailing list. - 6.
 Should circumstances warrant that the Executive Policy Committee conduct a regular or special meeting by teleconference, the following actions will be conducted (note that the statutory definition of teleconference is any information exchanged by audio or video medium): - a.
 Rapid City Area Metropolitan Planning Organization staff will provide the same public notice of any teleconference meetings as is required under SDCL § 1-25-1.1.